meyerv11045/notes/notes/ai/complexity.md

     - Evolutionary change is constant and gradual via the accumulation of small, favorable variations.
 - Entropy decreases (living systems become more organized as opposed to less as 2nd law of thermodynamics says would happen for an isolated system) because natural selection performs work (the energy for this work comes from individual organisms metabolizing energy from their environments)
 - Darwin's theory predated the discovery of DNA (the mechanism explaining how traits get passed from parent to offspring and how variation in those traits occur- mutations/errors during dna repair or replication)
-- Mendel’s exper- iments contradicted the widely believed notion of “blending inheritance”— that the offspring’s traits typically will be an average of the parents’ traits.
+- Mendel’s experiments contradicted the widely believed notion of “blending inheritance”— that the offspring’s traits typically will be an average of the parents’ traits.
 - Darwinism and Mendelism were thought to be opposing schools of view until reconciled in the 1920s
     - The Modern Synthesis- wasn't until statistics was developed (by Ronald Fisher & Francis Galton) and applied, that a mathematical framework (population genetics) was concieved that demonstrated the two evidence based theories complemented each other
 - Modern Synthesis principles: